neondatabase-labs/pgpi/README.md

 ### Security: connection from client

-By default, `pgpi` generates a minimal, self-signed TLS certificate on the fly, and does nothing to interfere with the authentication process.
+By default, Elephantshark generates a minimal, self-signed TLS certificate on the fly, and does nothing to interfere with the authentication process.

 If your Postgres client is using `sslrootcert=system`, `sslmode=verify-full` or `sslmode=verify-ca` you’ll need to either:

 1. Downgrade that to `sslmode=require` or lower; or
-2. Supply `pgpi` with a TLS certificate that’s trusted according to `sslrootcert`, plus the corresponding private key, using the `--client-ssl-cert` and `--client-ssl-key` options.
+2. Supply Elephantshark with a TLS certificate that’s trusted according to `sslrootcert`, plus the corresponding private key, using the `--client-ssl-cert` and `--client-ssl-key` options.

 If your Postgres client is using `channel_binding=require`, you’ll need to:

 1. Downgrade that to `channel_binding=disable`; or
-2. Downgrade to `channel_binding=prefer` _and_ use the `--override-auth` option to have `pgpi` perform authorization on the client’s behalf (cleartext, MD5 and SCRAM auth are supported, by requesting the client’s password in cleartext); or
+2. Downgrade to `channel_binding=prefer` _and_ use the `--override-auth` option to have Elephantshark perform authorization on the client’s behalf (cleartext, MD5 and SCRAM auth are supported, by requesting the client’s password in cleartext); or
-3. Supply `pgpi` with precisely the same certificate and private key the server is using, via the `--client-ssl-cert` and `--client-ssl-key` options.
+3. Supply Elephantshark with precisely the same certificate and private key the server is using, via the `--client-ssl-cert` and `--client-ssl-key` options.

 ### Security: connection to server

-`pgpi` has `--server-sslmode` and `--server-sslrootcert` options that work the same as the `sslmode` and `sslrootcert` options to `libpq`.
+Elephantshark has `--server-sslmode` and `--server-sslrootcert` options that work the same as the `sslmode` and `sslrootcert` options to `libpq`.
 To secure the onward connection to a server that has an SSL certificate signed by a public CA, specify `--server-sslrootcert=system`.

 ### Logging

-By default, `pgpi` logs and annotates all Postgres traffic that passes through.
+By default, Elephantshark logs and annotates all Postgres traffic that passes through.
 This behaviour can be specified explicitly as `--log-forwarded annotated`.

 Alternatives are `--log-forwarded raw`, which logs the data without annotation (it just calls Ruby’s `inspect` on the binary string), or `--log-forwarded none`, which prevents most logging.
-You might use `--log-forwarded none` if you're using `pgpi` to enable the use of Wireshark, for example.
+You might use `--log-forwarded none` if you're using Elephantshark to enable the use of Wireshark, for example.

 Example log line for `--log-forwarded annotated`: